-The target benchmark sets a standard against which the long-term performance of the Fund can be assessed.
+The target benchmark sets a standard against which the long-term performance of the Fund can be assessed

 The Fund has a long-term investment target benchmark designed to help investors meet their objectives.
-Over time, the Fund aims to achieve an average total return before costs of Consumer Price Index (CPI) inflation plus 5%.
+Over time, the Fund aims to achieve a total return before the deduction of any fees, costs and expenses of UK Consumer Prices Index (CPI) inflation plus 5% per annum.